mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-node/dcos-node-list-components/index.md

 # Description
-Print a list of available DC/OS components on specified node.
+The `dcos node list-components` command displays a list of available DC/OS components on specified node.

 # Usage